-Senators want to rein in Apple and Google’s alleged app store monopolies
+Senators want to rein in Apple and Google’s app store dominance

 The act prohibits Apple and Google from requiring developers to use their in-app payment systems, posing a major hit to the revenue the companies derive from commissions on in-app purchases.
 It would also prohibit companies from giving their own apps special preference in search results and bar such companies from extracting data from apps to build their own competing products.

-The legislation, co-sponsored by Sen. Richard Blumenthal (D-Conn.), Sen. Amy Klobuchar (D-Minn.) and Sen. Marsha Blackburn (R-Tenn.), responds to long-running concerns.
-Developers, ranging from Match Group to Spotify, have long complained that app stores effectively function as gatekeepers and unfairly abuse their power.
+The legislation, co-sponsored by Sens.
+Richard Blumenthal (D-Conn.), Amy Klobuchar (D-Minn.) and Marsha Blackburn (R-Tenn.), responds to long-running concerns from developers who have long complained that app stores effectively function as gatekeepers and unfairly abuse their power.

 Blumenthal said the legislation reflects deep concern in both political parties that these tactics amount to “predatory power” that closes off competition.